sud03r/hackaton/README.md

 	docs/		- txt and doc files to describe complex components res/		- other resources and downloaded files we were too lazy to delete

+Neeraj's branch for all the cool db changes!